Equine Dental Exam and Float Services

 How should I prepare my horse for a dental visit, and what should I expect after the procedure?

 We suggest your horse be caught, haltered, and in a safe, clean location for the appointment.
-After care may include monitoring as sedation wears off and following any specific recommendations our veterinarians provide to maintain recovery.
+After care may include monitoring as sedation wears off and following any specific recommendations we provide to maintain recovery.

 What problems do dental exams and floats help prevent in horses?